 Ingredients

-• 4 Fresh thyme springs (or 23 tsp dried thyme)
+- 4 fresh thyme sprigs (or 2-3 teaspoons dried thyme)

-• 2 large green onions, both white and green parts, sliced
+- 2 green onions, sliced (both white and green parts)

 Instructions

-2. Drizzle olive oil generously over each of the salmon fillets, then place the salmon fillets, oiled side down, on the prepared foil sheets.
+- Season the salmon.
+Drizzle olive oil generously over each of the salmon fillets, then place them with the oiled side down on the prepared foil sheets.
+Spread half of the garlic over the fish and season with salt and pepper.
+Add one thyme sprig to each salmon.

-8. When ready, carefully transfer the salmon and vegetable foil packets with a spatula to individual serving plates.
-Serve with lemon wedges. (see our suggestions up top for what to serve along) Enjoy!
+- Finish and serve.
+When ready, carefully transfer the salmon and vegetable foil packets with a spatula to individual serving plates.
+Sprinkle with parsley and serve with lemon wedges on the side.
+Enjoy!

 Notes